magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/js_debug.md

 <li>If the module context is not specified: <code>app/design/frontend/&lt;Vendor&gt;_&lt;theme&gt;/web</code> (current theme) or <code>lib/web</code>(library) directories.

 According to the <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html#theme-inherit-static">assets fallback</a>, if there's a file in the current theme, the system uses it.
 If it is not found there, the system uses the file from the library.</li>
-<p class="q">According to the fallback description we have in docs, the fallback includes parent theme(s) level, should we mention it here as well?</p>
+<p class="q">According to the fallback description we have in docs, the fallback includes parent theme(s) level, should we mention it here as well? yessss</p>
 <li>If the module context is specified: <code>app/design/frontend/&lt;Vendor&gt;/&lt;theme&gt;/&lt;Namespace&gt;_&lt;Module&gt;/web</code> (current theme module) or <code>app/code/&lt;Namespace&gt;/&lt;Module&gt;</code> (module) directories.
 According to the assets fallback, if there's a file in the current theme module directory, the system uses it.
 If it is not found there, the system uses the file from the module directory.</li>

 </ul>